 It is up to each school to determine its worthiness in attaining National Accreditation.
 For schools unable to achieve accreditation due to finances or curriculum or simply do not want to become nationally accredited, it is a personal choice.

 A question often brought up occurs when a school states that it is accredited by the “State of Illinois”.
-To clarify this statement; schools are “licensed” to operate their business by the State of Illinois.
-A “State license” for a school is not accreditation, it is simply a license to operate.
+To clarify this statement; schools are simply “licensed” to operate their business by the State of Illinois.
+A “State license” for a school is not accreditation, it is just a license to operate.
 For non-accredited schools, students generally pay out of pocket.

 Universal Spa Training Academy is nationally accredited by the National Accrediting Commission of Career Arts & Sciences (NACCAS)